Sunnesoft/ton/README.md

 # Telegram contests 2019 - TON blockchain

+This is some researches by the TON blockchain.
 The task was to build smart contracts for a blockchain platform:

 1. Build one or more smart contracts as described in TON Contest.txt below.